xcaptain/voyager.rs/README.md

 cargo run --example hello
 curl -i localhost:8080/hello
 curl -i localhost:8080/hi
+curl -i localhost:8080/static/test.png
 ```

 ## architecture

-1. `http.listen_and_serve` setup http server and bind a `mux` to the server so each incoming request can be dispatched
-2. `mux` register request handler and resolve handler from request
+1. `http::listen_and_serve` accept a `Server` instance and run the server
-3. `Handler` is a trait that implement `serve_http` method. every object must implement this trait to handle requests.
+2. `server::Server` is a trait that defines how to implement a server that can serve requests, with this abstraction
+   users can implement their own flavor of server, the default server is implemented by `tokio` and `http` crate.
+3. `mux::DefaultMux` contains a default mux implementation to route requests to handler.

 Because `tokio` works on multiple threads, so every shared data must be wrapped by `Arc`.